supercoder186/Exo/README.md

 <a name="variables"></a>
 ### Variables

 Variables are dynamically typed (data types can be changed).
-There is type inference, but you can explicitly state the type of the variable if you want the type to be explicit
+There is type inference, but you can explicitly state the type of the variable if you want the type to be explicit.
+Once you set the type explicitly, it cannot be changed.

 ```
 var x = 5 + 3.0 # 5 + 3.0 = 8.0 so x is a float